 If something is not pleasing, the word “no” goes after Block 1 and before Block 2:

 Tennis is not pleasing to me.

 The word “mucho” (“a lot, very”), goes after both blocks:

 “gustar” in other tenses

 Up to this point, we have only read sentences with “gustar” in Present tense.

-But of course, we can also use “gustar” in past and future tenses.
+But of course, we can also use this verb in past and future tenses.

-The sentence structure is the same, but naturally the verb “gustar” must be conjugated in whatever tense we want.
+The sentence structure is the same.
+The only change is we conjugate “gustar” in whatever tense we need.

 For example, in Present Perfect, instead of choosing between “gusta” and “gustan”, we choose between “ha gustado” and “han gustado”: